-Divide students into the desired number of teams based on the number of students you have.
-Divide other end.
+When the leader blows a whistle, one player from each team will use their hand to roll the hulahoop on its edge until they cross the line at the other end.
 If the hula-hoop falls, they should pick it up from that spot and continue rolling.
 Students should never carry the hula-hoop.
 Once they cross the line, a teammate rolls the hoop back to the other end of the space.
-Play continues until all players have had a turn rolling the hula-hoop.
+Play continues until all players have had a turn rolling the hulahoop.